 Their marriage, Federov continued, was the "same as the normal life we led before.
 We were both glued to our schedules.
 It was just a normal thing couples do when they reach a certain stage of their relationship."

-So after that drama, no wonder Kournikova and Iglesias, the son of an internationally renowned entertainer who's familiar with how nutty the tabloids can get, do not splash their romance all over social media or court more attention than they would naturally receive as a celebrity couple.
+So after that drama, no wonder Kournikova and Iglesias, the son of an internationally renowned entertainer who's familiar with tabloid tales, do not splash their romance all over social media or court more attention than they would naturally receive as a celebrity couple.

 "I think it comes with the territory," Iglesias told E!
 News in March 2014.
 "I understand why people ask, 'Are you married?
 Do you have a girlfriend?
 Do you have kids?
 Do you have kids that we don't know about?'"